BluePianist/HealthApp/README.md

 <br><br> GIF

 ### Restaurant component
 When the Restaurant View is pressed you are redirected to the Restaurant component.
 This screen contains a list of restaurants displayed in a `Carousel`.
-This is the same for the Hotels, Activities and Hot Spots scree.
+This is the same for the Hotels, Activities and Hot Spots screens.
 <br> Below, you can find a list of reviews written by previous users.
 <br><br> GIF